-This is part one of a two-part series where we will share some insights around the consideration of building your own software tool versus partnering with a third party to have it built for you.
+This is part one of a two-part series where we will share some insights around the consideration of building your own fleet management software tool versus partnering with a third party to have it built for you.

 Here are some things to consider:

-1. Technology is constantly changing
+1. Fleet Technology is Constantly Changing

-Modern software has advanced dramatically and is written in a variety of different languages.
+Modern fleet management software has advanced dramatically and is written in a variety of different languages.
 They each have their own specific characteristics and functional outputs.
 New languages are emerging all the time and becoming more complex.
 This article highlights 10 of the best languages to know based on what you are trying to accomplish.

-Keeping up with changes in how applications are written and in what language is incredibly difficult and time consuming.
+Keeping up with changes in how applications are written and in what language is incredibly difficult and time-consuming.
 Don’t take my word for it… Try taking a few courses to see how quickly you think you could keep up (Code Academy and Udemy have some free courses).
 Continuous learning has to be factored into the overall cost of building your own solution.

-2. Building for scale
+2. Building for Scale

-3. Consider the internal impact
+3. Consider the Internal Impact

 There are certainly internal costs of developing software or dedicating resources to any project, but also worth considering is shifting focus.
 Let’s say your company makes widgets and decides that a new CRM tool is needed.
 You have two options: you can build your own CRM tool to your specific needs or you can purchase an out-of-the-box software tool that gets you the majority of what you are looking for.

-4. Partnerships are valuable
+4. Partnerships are Valuable

 Two heads are better than one.
 Many hands make light work.
 There are plenty of insightful quotes that suggest and support the idea that expanding your team can help get more accomplished.
 This should be no different in software.
-Having a good partner that delivers high value software products to support your business can be a valuable asset.
+Having a good partner that delivers high-value software products to support your business can be a valuable asset.
 While you focus on serving your customers and improving their lives, your partner focuses on the same for you.

 Customer service is extremely important with any software, and having a good support team to call on makes a huge difference.
 With the SaaS business model, many times you won’t pay for upgrades or enhancements, meaning that your ongoing investment is reduced and again, not sucking internal resources away from their core competency and the company’s overall strategic objectives.
 Having a partner like Fleetio allows you to leverage the tools of fleet software without the extreme burden of high operating costs.

-At the end of the day, buying or building software is a big decision that will no doubt have a major impact on your business.
+At the end of the day, buying or building fleet management software is a big decision that will no doubt have a major impact on your business.
 With this decision, there are many factors to consider and many people that should likely be involved in the discussion.

 After all, software is completely useless unless people actually use it.